 Legal Rights and Obligations of Homeowners and Builders

-As a homeowner or builder, it is important to understand your legal rights and obligations regarding delays in residential building construction.
+For homeowners and builders, understanding legal rights and obligations, especially in cases of delayed construction, is crucial.
 Generally, delays can lead to claims for breach of contract, damages, and termination of the contract.

 Homeowners have the right to expect their builders to complete the project within a reasonable timeframe and in accordance with the terms of the contract.
 If the builder fails to meet these obligations, the homeowner may have the right to claim damages or terminate the contract.